emberjs/website/source/blog/2018-07-06-the-ember-times-issue-54.md

 ---
 title: The Ember Times - Issue No. 54
-author: the crowd
+author: Jessica Jordan, Alon Bukai, Amy Lam, Kenneth Larsen
 tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2018 alias : "blog/2018/07/06/the-ember-times-issue-54.html"
 responsive: true
 ---

-...Emberistas! 🐹
+привет Emberistas! 🐹

 Read either on the [Ember blog](https://www.emberjs.com/blog/2018/07/06/the-ember-times-issue-54.html) or in our [e-mail newsletter](https://the-emberjs-times.ongoodbits.com/2018/07/07/the-ember-times-issue-54) what has been going on in Emberland this week.